gdelataillade/alarm/README.md

 ### iOS installation steps

-In order to use custom alarm audios, you will need to drag and drop your asset(s) to your `Runner` folder in Xcode, like [explained here](https://stackoverflow.com/a/49377095/10160176).
+To import your alarm audio(s), you will need to drag and drop your asset(s) to your `Runner` folder in Xcode, like [explained here](https://stackoverflow.com/a/49377095/10160176).

 ### Android installation steps